DePaul University: Controversies

+In May 2024, the university fired adjunct professor Anne d’Aquino on the basis of an optional assignment on the human biology impacts of Palestinian genocide in the context of the Rafah offensive.
+The university later told Inside Higher Ed that the termination was related to an email d'Aquino sent students that was shared widely over social media.
+Representatives from the American Association of University Professors and Foundation for Individual Rights and Expression have suggested that the termination may violate academic freedom.

 Campuses

 DePaul's two campuses are in the Lincoln Park neighborhood of Chicago and in the downtown Loop area.
 Owing largely to its compact urban form and its free public transportation passes for students, DePaul had the second lowest reported carbon footprint of any college and university submitting inventories under the College Sustainability Report Card program.

 Lincoln Park Campus

 DePaul's Lincoln Park Campus (main campus) is the older and larger of the university's two campuses.
 Located on 36 acre in Chicago's historic Lincoln Park neighborhood, this campus offers a traditional university environment.
 Approximately 2,400 students live on campus in DePaul's twelve residence halls.
 Resident Halls Located at the Lincoln Park Campus include Belden-Racine Hall, Ozanam Hall (formerly Clifton-Fullerton), Corcoran Hall, Munroe Hall, Seton Hall, and University Hall.
 DePaul's Lincoln Park Campus also offers other on-campus housing such as apartment-style living for upperclassmen.

 The Lincoln Park Campus is home to the college of Liberal Arts and Social Sciences, The Theatre School, the School of Music, the College of Education, the College of Science and Health, the Schmitt Academic Center, Wish Field, and the John T. Richardson Library.
 Opened in 1992, the library features study and small-group spaces, an automated reference center, a technological help center, and a high-tech Resource Center for Career Development.
 The DePaul Art Museum, founded in 2011, is housed in a 15,000-square-foot building and features a collection of over 3000 objects, including works by Chicago and regional artists, North American and Latin American photography, WPA-era prints, contemporary and traditional West African objects, and Eastern European graphic arts.
 The museum is free to visit and open to the public.